Clyde Beatty was the world’s first celebrated lion tamer back in the 1930s.

-The next time you use Google to search for leads, try using the Boolean operators such as AND, OR, NOT and quotation marks.
+The next time you use Google to search for leads, try using Boolean operators such as AND, OR, NOT, and quotation marks.

 Once you have a list of your ideal prospects ready, the next step is to start approaching them.
 There is really only one advice to bear in mind while approaching prospects: be authentic.

 One of the biggest mistakes reps make on LinkedIn is that they get into pitching too quickly.

 The key here is to keep your pace gradual and slow like you’re approaching someone for a date.

 Here’s a quick list of dos and don’ts you might want to check:

 Don’t make the blunder of sending blank connection requests.
 Instead, take some time out to research the prospect and send a short note on why you’d like to connect.